Family Records

 Place Sept Coverage Updated

-East Knoyle 22 An early Rowden family from Wiltshire, which although not large may have links with the larger sept 25.
+East Knoyle I 22 An early Rowden family from Wiltshire, which although not large may have links with the larger sept 25.
 Some travelled to Australia being tempted by the Gold Rush in Ballarat, Victoria in the 1850s.

 Former origin was Mere, Wiltshire.